IdentityServer/Documentation/docs/overview/simplestOAuth.md

 Now try both methods of requesting a token and inspect the claims and the API response.

 ##What to do next
 This walk-through covered a very simple OAuth2 scenario.
-Next you could try, e.g.
+Next you could try:

 * The other flows - e.g. implicit, code or hybrid.
 They are all enablers for advanced scenarios like federation and external identities

-* Connect to your user database - either by writing your own user service or by using our out of the box support form ASP.NET Identity and MembershipReboot
+* Connect to your user database - either by writing your own user service or by using our out of the box support for ASP.NET Identity and MembershipReboot

 * Store client and scope configuration in a data store.
 We have out of the box support for Entity Framework.